Million Dollar Highway and Hiking in Ouray

 If you're a fan of nature and adventure, then there's no better place to go than Ouray.

-This gorgeous town in Colorado is surrounded by breathtaking mountains and features world-class hiking trails that are just waiting to be explored.
+This gorgeous town is surrounded by the breathtaking San Juan mountains and features world-class Colorado hiking trails that are just waiting to be explored.

 Where is the Million Dollar Highway in Colorado?